bodowd/duckdb_rdkit/README.md

 ```

 To build the extension, you need to have RDKit installed.
-The instructions below are derived from this post on the RDKit [blog].
+The instructions below are derived from this post on the RDKit [blog](https://greglandrum.github.io/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.html).
-The easiest way to install RDKit is with conda.
+The easiest way to install RDKit is with conda, and I used [miniforge](https://github.com/conda-forge/miniforge).
-I used miniforge to install things: https://github.com/conda-forge/miniforge

 After installing conda, you can create a new
 conda environment and then install the packages needed.